 Website speed optimization can be a complex and technical practice, but the non-techies out there will be happy to learn that one of the biggest problems is actually easy for the layperson to solve.

-Images are typically the one of the biggest drains on page load time.
-Even with caching and a CDN, an unoptimized image will still drag down your page loading time.
-But, as the website owner, images are completely under your control, so if you can get a handle on how to work with and optimize images, you can have a great impact on the speed of your site.
+Images are typically one of the biggest drains on page load time.
+Even with caching and a CDN, an unoptimized image will still drag down your page loading time and affect the Largest Contentful Paint score.
+But, as the website owner, images are completely under your control.
+So, if you can get a handle on how to work with and optimize images, you can improve the speed of your site and boost the Core Web Vitals’ performance.

 Based on the websites that I look at during my WP Rocket customer support duties, I see that images contribute, on average, about 30% of the total page load time.
 Often this is the single largest factor of the loading time.
 In extreme cases, it could be closer to 60% of the loading time.